SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Abstract

 \section{Abstract}

-This work addresses cross-view camera pose estimation, i.e., determining the 3-DoF camera pose of a given ground-level image w.r.t.~an aerial image of the local area.
+This work addresses cross-view camera pose estimation, i.e., determining the 3-Degrees-of-Freedom camera pose of a given ground-level image w.r.t.~an aerial image of the local area.
 We propose SliceMatch, which consists of ground and aerial feature extractors, feature aggregators, and a pose predictor.
 The feature extractors extract dense features from the ground and aerial images.
-Given a set of candidate camera poses, the feature aggregators construct a single ground descriptor and a set of rotational equivariant pose-dependent aerial descriptors.
-Notably, our novel aerial feature aggregator has a cross-view attention module for ground-view guided aerial feature selection, and utilizes the geometric projection of the ground camera’s viewing frustum on the aerial image to pool features.
-The efficient construction of aerial descriptors is achieved by using precomputed masks and by re-assembling the aerial descriptors for rotated poses.
+Given a set of candidate camera poses, the feature aggregators construct a single ground descriptor and a set of pose-dependent aerial descriptors.
+Notably, our novel aerial feature aggregator has a cross-view attention module for ground-view guided aerial feature selection and utilizes the geometric projection of the ground camera's viewing frustum on the aerial image to pool features.
+The efficient construction of aerial descriptors is achieved using precomputed masks.
 SliceMatch is trained using contrastive learning and pose estimation is formulated as a similarity comparison between the ground descriptor and the aerial descriptors.
-SliceMatch outperforms the state-of-the-art by 19\% and 62\% in median localization error on the VIGOR and KITTI datasets, with $3\times$ FPS of the fastest baseline.
+Compared to the state-of-the-art, SliceMatch achieves a 19\% lower median localization error on the VIGOR benchmark using the same VGG16 backbone at 150 frames per second, and a 50\% lower error when using a ResNet50 backbone.